-Audits are one of the mechanisms used by the RDU to ensure research projects under the auspices of Barwon Health, are conducted in accordance with the NHMRC National Statement on ethical conduct in research, the Australian Code for Responsible Research Conduct, Good Clinical Practice (GCP), state and federal legislation, regulations and guidelines, and applicable institutional polices.
+Audits are one of the mechanisms used by the Research Development Unit (RDU) to ensure research projects under the auspices of Barwon Health are conducted in accordance with the NHMRC National Statement on Ethical Conduct in Research, the Australian Code for Responsible Research Conduct, Good Clinical Practice (GCP), the National Clinical Trial Governance Framework, state and federal legislation, regulations and guidelines, and applicable institutional policies.

 - Reliability and integrity of information/data